markerikson/react-redux-links/react-tutorials.md

   The official React documentation, rewritten with an excellent set of tutorials, explanations, and API information.

   https://beta.reactjs.org/
-  The beta React documentation, recently written with really good tutorials with an aim to switch this to be the main one once content parity is reached with the     existing React documentation
+  A full rewrite of the React documentation, with a completely redesigned set of tutorials that teach modern React with function components and hooks as the standard approach.
+(This will become the main docs site once it's completed.)

 - **Modern Web Development with React and Redux**
   http://blog.isquaredsoftware.com/2017/02/presentation-react-redux-intro/